dysinger/kh6e.org/content/club/join.md

 # Join Us!

+Kaua'i Amatuer Radio Club is a registered 503c non-profit organization.
 We need all the help we can get.
 Join our radio club.
-We use club dues for things like the following:

-- Keeping club repeaters in operation
+We use club dues for expenses.
+For example:

-- Running this website
+- Maintaining Kaui'i repeaters
-- Supporting the community
+- Running this KH6E website

 Fill out this <a href="{{assets}}/doc/2014_application_form.pdf">2014 Kauai Amateur Radio Club Membership Application</a> and mail it in